 Robert Kinnear Wood with his sister Irene Margaret Wood c.
 1952

-I remember: tea-parties at Wynstay the 40’s and 50’s.
+I remember: tea-parties at Wynstay in the 40’s and 50’s.
 (131 Golders Green Road, Golders Green, where Grandpa and Auntie Rene lived.)
 Here I should add that I cannot remember my grandmother, Bessie McLeod Wood, because she died in January 1942, when I was just three weeks old.
 But I am told that she was a very elegant lady (she was a dressmaker, and taught dressmaking, before her marriage), that she had beautiful red hair, and was very short sighted.
-That’s a gene that both my father and I inherited from her, but not, alas the red hair.
+That’s a gene that both my father and I inherited from her, but not, alas, the red hair.

-Back in those days, weekends seemed to be always spent visiting relatives - my mother’s or my father’s, and most times we would walk - from Hendon to Golders Green, or wherever, and sometimes have the luxury of taking a bus back.
+Back in those days, weekends seemed always to be spent visiting relatives - my mother’s or my father’s; and most times we would walk - from Hendon to Golders Green, or wherever, and sometimes have the luxury of taking a bus back.
 Wynstay was a large Edwardian house on the Golders Green Road, standing right next to St Michael’s Church in Golders Green.
 It is still there, but the front garden and protective hedge have been removed to form a car-parking lot.
 Once inside, all the furnishings were very dark, with heavy embossed wallpapers on the walls; I don’t suppose that the house and its furnishings had changed very much since Edwardian days, when my grandparents first bought the house.
 Sitting at the dining table, as a child, my chin was pretty much at the level of the table - and that’s how I remember it - as an adult, it came a something of a shock to see that it was just a normal table, not something extra tall and large !

 The Wood family c.
 1914